NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### RelCacheTable :: setRelCatEntry
 #### Description
-Sets the Relation Catalog entry corresponding to the specified relation in the Relation Cache Table.
+Sets the *Relation Catalog* entry corresponding to the specified relation in the *Relation Cache* Table.

-:::info note
+:::caution note
-The caller should allocate memory for the struct RelCatEntry before calling the function.
+The caller should allocate memory for the `struct RelCatEntry` before calling the function.
 :::
 #### Arguments
 | Name | Type | Description |